-We rate this Uganda Wildlife Safari not only as Uganda’s most popular safari but also the most preferred Uganda program that clients with much time in Uganda explore the untapped wildness ever in the most spectacular and magnificent Wildlife National Parks in Uganda.
+We rate this 15 Days Uganda Wildlife Safari not only as Uganda’s most popular safari but also the most preferred Uganda program that clients with much time in Uganda explore the untapped wildness ever in the most spectacular and magnificent Wildlife National Parks in Uganda.
 It combines local cultural experience, Wildlife discoveries and the most thrilling Gorilla experience on Earth.
-Give us the opportunity to take to the Apex of Uganda’s best ever safari memories, you could an individual, couple, group or even for families
+Give us the opportunity to take to the Apex of Uganda’s best ever safari memories, you could an individual, couple, group or even for families.

 Day 1: Arrival Entebbe International Airport